voxel51/api-py/WALKTHROUGH.md

 the assigned Data ID.
 This ID is important to store and reference in later requests.

-Data ID's can always be found by listing or querying our data.
+Data IDs can always be found by listing or querying our data.

 ```python
 # Show all Data for our user
 print(api.list_data())
 ```

-Now with queries:
+At any time, you can query the Platform to return fine-grained information about your Data:

 ```python
 from voxel51.users.query import DataQuery